awsdocs/aws-directory-service-admin-guide/doc_source/what_is.md

 When you add users to AWS applications such as Amazon QuickSight, AD Connector reads your existing Active Directory to create lists of users and groups to select from\.
 When users log in to the AWS applications, AD Connector forwards sign\-in requests to your on\-premises Active Directory domain controllers for authentication\.
 AD Connector works with many AWS applications and services including [Amazon WorkSpaces](https://aws.amazon.com/workspaces/), [Amazon WorkDocs](https://aws.amazon.com/workdocs/), [Amazon QuickSight](https://aws.amazon.com/quicksight/), [Amazon Chime](https://aws.amazon.com/chime/), [Amazon Connect](https://aws.amazon.com/connect/), and [Amazon WorkMail](https://aws.amazon.com/workmail/)\.
 You can also [join your EC2 Windows instances](https://docs.aws.amazon.com/directoryservice/latest/admin-guide/ad_connector_join_windows_instance.html) to your on\-premises Active Directory domain through AD Connector using [seamless domain join](https://docs.aws.amazon.com/directoryservice/latest/admin-guide/ad_connector_launching_instance.html)\.
 AD Connector also allows your users to access the AWS Management Console and manage AWS resources by logging in with their existing Active Directory credentials\.
 AD Connector is not compatible with RDS SQL Server\.

-You can also use AD Connector to [enable multi\-factor authentication](https://docs.aws.amazon.com/directoryservice/latest/admin-guide/ad_connector_mfa.html) for your AWS application users by connecting it to your existing RADIUS\-based MFA infrastructure\.
+You can also use AD Connector to [enable multi\-factor authentication](https://docs.aws.amazon.com/directoryservice/latest/admin-guide/ad_connector_mfa.html) \(MFA\) for your AWS application users by connecting it to your existing RADIUS\-based MFA infrastructure\.
 This provides an additional layer of security when users access AWS applications\.

 With AD Connector, you continue to manage your Active Directory as you do now\.
 For example, you add new users and groups and update passwords using standard Active Directory administration tools in your on\-premises Active Directory\.
 This helps you consistently enforce your security policies, such as password expiration, password history, and account lockouts, whether users are accessing resources on premises or in the AWS Cloud\.